JessicaBarclay/CV/jessica-barclay-cv.md

 #### Technical ability

 I have been involved in independent and group oriented programming projects with Makers Academy, using Ruby, Javascript, HTML5 and CSS3.
-Whilst implementing a challenging function in a Ruby project, course mates spoke of how my work was clean, and adaptable.
+Whilst implementing a challenging function in a Ruby project, course mates spoke of how my work was clean, and readable.
 I also have professional photographic retouching skills using Adobe Photoshop, in my previous role I would supply images ready for e-commerce websites in my previous role, following client image specifications.